masonium/linxal/README.md

   result.
 - Ease of Use: `rula` will provide a consistent interface and should require minimal setup.
-Most routine should be high-level and should require little-to-no knowledge of the underlying LAPACK routines.
+Most routine should be high-level and should require no knowledge of the underlying LAPACK routines.
 - Speed

 ## Goals ##